jmetzen/jmetzen.github.com/cv/cv.md

 :    Reviewer of the [Journal of Machine Learning Research (JMLR)](http://jmlr.org/)

 2012
-:    Program committee of 5th International Workshop on Evolutionary and Reinforcement Learning for Autonomous Robot Systems ([ERLARS 2012](http://www.erlars.org/2012/))
+:    Program Committee of 5th International Workshop on Evolutionary and Reinforcement Learning for Autonomous Robot Systems ([ERLARS 2012](http://www.erlars.org/2012/))

 2009
 :    Reviewer of the [Image and Vision Computing Journal (IVC)](http://www.journals.elsevier.com/image-and-vision-computing/)